TheKruger/projup/README.md

 ```

 # Variables
-These variables are built in the `projup` and can be used in the files.
+These variables are built-in the `projup` and can be used in the files.

 Note: These variables are not contains quotes.